benyboy84/GitHubAction_terraform-fmt/README.md

 ## Inputs

-* `path`
+* `target`

   By default, fmt scans the current directory for configuration files.
-If you provide a directory for the `path` argument, then fmt will scan that directory instead.
+If you provide a file or a directory for the `target` argument, then fmt will scan that file or that directory instead.

   - Type: string
   - Optional